epiforecasts/bpmodels/README.md

-# *bpmodels*: Methods for analysing the size and length of transmission chains from branching process models
+# *bpmodels*: Methods for simulating and analysing the size and length of transmission chains from branching process models

 <!-- badges: start -->